Translations

 As my 3/19/2022 article stated:

-How can the USSA federal “guvrmint” protect sunshine?
-Only the Good Lord can do that!
+How can the federal “govrmint” protect sunshine?
+Only the Lord above can do that!

-Daylight Savings Time” is a lie!
-It does not “save time!”
-It only moves the sun forward one hour.
+Daylight Saving Time” is a lie!
+It does not “save time”!
+It only moves the clock forward one hour.

 Please see Sunrise and sunset Knoxville (Tennessee): January 2023.
-This is for the eastern time zone.
-Previous and following months can be viewed by clicking the button for the selected month and year.
-The information below is from the website, by month and year selections.
+This is for the Eastern Time Zone.
+The previous and following months can be viewed by clicking the button for the selected month and year.
+The information below is from the website for the selected months and years.

-As is clear from the data, if we were on year-round “savings” (“guvrmint”) time, then sunrises after 8:00 AM would occur from the 3rd of November until the 5th of March.
+As is clear from the data, if we were on year-round “Daylight Saving” (“guvrmint”) Time, sunrises after 8:00 AM would occur from the 3rd of November until the 5th of March.
 (Again, add an hour to standard time.)

-Yes, of course, if “savings” (“guvrmint”) time were year-round, then the sun would set later, by an hour, daily.
+Yes, of course, if “Daylight Saving” (“guvrmint”) Time were year-round, the sun would set an hour later.
 I understand the rebuttal to my rant.
-Year-round “guvrmint” time, however, would cause early risers to lose even more and late risers to win even more.
+Year-round “guvrmint” time, however, would cause early risers to lose daylight and late risers to gain daylight.

-For example, Mrs. Appalachian Irishman -- bless her heart, being <deleted by Mrs. Appalachian Irishman> years younger than me – still has to work for a living a couple or so more years.
-She leaves for work about 6:20 AM, to arrive early and to avoid morning traffic, since her teaching/vice principal job starts at 7:30 AM.
+For example, Mrs. Appalachian Irishman—bless her heart, being <deleted by Mrs. Appalachian Irishman> years younger than me—still has to work a couple or so more years.
+She leaves for work at about 6:20 AM to arrive early and avoid morning traffic.
+Her teacher/vice principal job starts at 7:30 AM.
 The one-way drive is about 40 to 45 minutes, depending on traffic.

-Since March 1st, when the sunrise was at 7:06 AM, she could leave, just as the pre-dawn was bringing a little light to the darkness.
+Since March 1st, when the sunrise was at 7:06 AM, she could leave just as pre-dawn was bringing a little light to the darkness.
 This week, my wife is on spring break.
-On 3/20/2023, however, when she returns to “hitting a lick” at work, the sunrise will be at 7:40 AM.
-So, she will return to leaving for work, in darkness, as she does during most of the school year, except for a few days in August and March.
+On 3/20/2023, however, when she returns to work, sunrise will be at 7:40 AM.
+So, she will return to leaving for work in darkness, as she does during most of the school year, except for a few days in August and March.

 Where's the rant?” -- you ask?
 Here it is!
 “Guvrmint” time discriminates against early risers, such as my wife!
-School-aged young 'uns face the discrimination.
-Folks who start work by at least 8 AM endure the discrimination.
+School-aged young'uns face the same discrimination.
+Further, folks who start work by at least 8 AM endure the discrimination.

-Who wants, for example, school-aged children to await the school bus, ride the bus, and be at school – when it's still dark – with sunrises after 8:00 AM from November 3rd until March 5th?
+Who wants, for example, school-aged children to await the school bus, ride the bus, and be at school when it's still dark?
+That's what would happen with sunrises after 8:00 AM from November 3rd until March 5th!

-An online search of “daylight savings time and traffic accidents" finds several sources that agree with educated common sense.
-Travel to work, to school, or for any reason -- in morning “rush hour” darkness -- indicates a higher probability of accidents, injuries, and deaths.
+An online search for “Daylight Saving Time and traffic accidents" finds several sources that agree with educated common sense.
+Traveling to work, school, or for any reason—in morning “rush hour” darkness—indicates a higher probability of accidents, injuries, and deaths.
 Several online sources indicate credible studies, which conclude that year-round standard time is safer.
 I agree.
+I won't reference the sources here, but an online search will bring up several.

 Conclusion

 Guvrmint” time discriminates against early risers.
-It benefits folks who are late risers – who work later shifts or who are lazy.
+It benefits late risers who work later shifts or are lazy.
 Folks who work later shifts have my respect.
 Lazy folks have my pity.

-As a note on the plan, as stated in my 3/19/2022 article, I contacted the offices of both US Senators Marsha Blackburn and Bill Hagerty.
+As a note about the plan, as stated in my 3/19/2022 article, I contacted the offices of both US Senators Marsha Blackburn and Bill Hagerty.
 Senator Blackburn's office did not reply to my voicemail.
-A staff member of Bill Hagerty and I had a beneficial conversation.
-Neither Senator replied directly to my emails or postal letters.
+A staff member for Bill Hagerty and I had a beneficial conversation.
+Neither senator replied directly to my emails or postal letters.
 US House member Tim Burchett and I exchanged encouraging emails.
 He did not reply to my postal letter.
 I emailed and called News Talk 98.7.
-The email had no reply.
-A call screener and I spoke only.
-I was unable to be on the air, due to timing.
+The email received no reply.
+I was only able to speak with a call screener without getting on the air, due to the timing of my call and the host's current topic.

-The conclusion to my 11/7/2021 article is a fitting conclusion to this article:
+The conclusion to my 11/7/2021 article is also a fitting conclusion here:

 No comments: